 Hey, welcome!
 Let me guess why you’re here: you’ve got big questions about your future.
 (Or, if you’re a parent, you’ve probably got big questions about your student’s future… we get it!)

-It’s a lot to think about: What career path should I choose?
+It’s a lot to think about, especially in this economic climate: What career path should I choose?
 How can I stand out?
 How can I network when I don’t yet have a network?
 What do I do if I don’t like my major, or my first job(s) after school?
 What internships or experiences will help me find and land the right job?

 You have a lot at stake.
 You don’t want to spend a lot of time pursuing the wrong thing, or spend a lot of money on the wrong school path.